What is employee onboarding?

 - Connection is the vital interpersonal relationships and information networks that new hires must establish to feel happy and secure.

-- Check Back in with each new hire by setting up check-in ‘milestone’ meetings 30, 60, and 90 days into their first year of employment.
+- Check back in with each new hire by setting up check-in ‘milestone’ meetings 30, 60, and 90 days from their start date into their first year of employment.

 Keep the 5 Cs in mind as you design your strategic employee onboarding process.

-Before you implement your employee onboarding program, you need to pin down:
+Before you implement an employee onboarding program, you need to pin down: